-Flour Lake Stats:
+About Flour Lake

-If consistent action is all you're after, the many rock outcroppings and two small islands on the west end of the lake are fairly consistent for catching perch, sunfish, smallmouth bass and walleye.
+If consistent action is all you're after, the many rock outcroppings and two small islands on the west end of the lake are fairly consistent for catching perch, sunfish, smallmouth bass, and walleye.
 There is a slot limit on smallmouth bass caught on Flour Lake.
-The regulation specifies that all smallmouth bass 12" to 20" long must be immediately release.
+The regulation specifies that all smallmouth bass 12" to 20" long must be immediately released.
 While the smallmouth possession limit is 6, only one can be longer than 20".
 This regulation is intended to maintain a high-quality smallmouth bass fishery.
 To view stocking reports and additional information about Flour Lake, visit the Minnesota DNR website.
-Click here to view more fish pictures.

 With over 40 miles of trails that completely circle the lake, you can enjoy Flour Lake from any angle.
 Cross-country ski trails during the winter, these hiking trails are a great way to experience the lake and the surrounding wilderness; keep an eye out for wildlife along the way!
 Old Logging Camp Trail - Ridge Run Trail, a nine-mile loop around the lake, offers beautiful vistas overlooking Flour Lake on the south side and massive virgin white pines and glacier eskers on the west end.
 For shorter distance hikers, there are many smaller loops that offer overlooks, views of Flour Lake, and varying landscapes-pine forest, spruce bogs, rock cliffs, open pastures, and rolling hills.
 Print off a trail map and go for a hike!
 Also, don't forget to check out Honeymoon Bluff, one of the best places on the Gunflint Trail for viewing sunsets!